magenta-aps/osdatascanner/docs/roles.md

 # Role, Special roles, and Alias

-There are different roles and alias types in the OS2datascanner system.
+There are different roles and alias types in the OSdatascanner system.
 Each role or alias has different permissions and responsibilities through both the Admin- and Report module.